 Fuel manufacturing operations involve the loading of fuel pellets into Zircaloy tubes, sealing, and welding of the tubes to produce fuel elements and the assembly of the fuel elements into fuel bundles.
-The basic assembly process is described in Figure 2.
+The basic assembly process is described in Figure 2 and shows the interconnections with the other BWXT NEC plants.